 Our philosophy serves as a basis for evaluation:

-We look forward to your feedback in handling the observation / development sheet 2.0!
+We look forward to your feedback in handling the development sheet 3.0!